ANIMALS KILLED FOR MEAT

 Raising animals for food requires massive amounts of land, food, energy, and water and causes severe environmental damage.

-According to a report by Worldwatch Institute, 51 per cent of global greenhouse-gas emissions are caused by animal agriculture.
-This is more than the pollution from all cars, trucks, trains, and planes combined.
 According to the United Nations, the world needs to shift away from a diet of animal products in order to combat the worst effects of climate change.

 A risk to your health